Cape Verde is all about dreamy beaches, mouth-watering food, and bars so good they practically shout, “Stay for one more!”

 🧑🧑🧒🧒 Things to do in Cape Verde for Families

-Cape Verde is packed with kid-friendly adventures, adorable animals, and nature encounters that’ll wow the whole gang.
+Cape Verde is packed with kid-friendly adventures, adorable animals, and nature encounters that’ll turn the dial on your family holiday all the way up to 11.

 👩🏼❤️👨🏾 Things to do in Cape Verde for Couples